Frequently Asked Questions

-Valley Schools was created in 1987 by school districts pursuant to ARS 11-952 as a non-profit entity to allow public entities to jointly purchase insurance and pool insurance risks.
-The Valley Schools Management Group (VSMG) is a non-profit entity which provides professional management of insurance pools.
+Valley Schools was created in 1987 by school districts pursuant to ARS 11-952 as an Arizona nonprofit corporation to allow public entities to jointly purchase insurance and pool insurance risks.
+The Valley Schools Management Group (VSMG) is an Arizona nonprofit corporation which provides professional management of insurance pools.
 VSMG has several trusts and pools it manages, including the Valley Schools Worker’s Compensation Group (VSWCG), the Valley Schools Insurance Group (VSIG) which handles liability insurance, and the Valley Schools Employee Benefits Group (VSEBG) which provides health, dental, life, short term disability, vision, COBRA, and more.

-The Valley Schools Management Group (VSMG) administers the financial, accounting, audits, investments, personnel, human resources, budgeting and other oversight of all the trusts under its umbrella.
+The Valley Schools Management Group (VSMG) administers the financial, accounting, audits, investments, personnel, human resources, budgeting and other oversight of all the Valley Schools organizations under its umbrella.
 Valley Schools Employee Benefits Group (VSEBG) provides health, dental, life insurance and other benefits.
 Valley Schools Workers’ Compensation Group (VSWCG) provides workers’ compensation insurance.
 VSIG is the Valley Schools Insurance Group which provides liability insurance.
-Health Plans for Arizona Cities and Towns (HPACT), is an employee benefits program designed specifically for the needs of municipalities.

-Valley Schools combines employers into a larger group which gives them much more clout in the purchasing world.
+Valley Schools combines employers into a larger group which gives them much more purchasing power in the purchasing world.
 In addition, Valley Schools employs specialty contract negotiators familiar with each line of insurance that are able to negotiate better contracts and pricing vs an individual employer.

 Easy!
-Your public entity completes a one page form which may need to be approved by your governing board, and membership will always be free.
+Your public entity completes a simple agreement and membership will always be free.

 No. Membership is free.

 No. You can choose to use carriers through Valley Schools, or keep your current carriers.